www.drphil.com noted the following: Acknowledge the purpose.

 God is waiting eagerly to respond with new strength to each little act of self-control, small disciplines of prayer, feeble searching after him.
 And his children shall be filled if they will only hunger and thirst after what he offers.”

 Some people are alone with nobody and nothing left.
 You have reached day 37 and all you have is prayer, the Bible and faith.
 But today realize that you have something very few people possess.
 You are one of the rare people who are ready for righteousness (RFR).
 When we are RFR the Holy Spirit fills us.
 The Spirit flows through us like a mighty rushing wind.
+If you want to quit drugs and drinking easily strive to have the Holy Spirit filling you.

 Realize that even when we think we are committed Christians there is garbage in our life.
 When we are RFR and the Spirit blasts through us the garbage gets blown out at the same time.
 When the garbage is blown out we can start to help others.